bbertucc/bb-starter-theme/README.md

+# "Nimbly"
-# My WordPress Starter Theme, Made for Segments
+## My WordPress Starter Theme, Made for Segments

-This open repo contains my WordPress starter theme.
+This open repo contains my WordPress starter theme, which I call "Nimbly."
 This theme includes many of my standards after 10+ developing/designing websites.

 This theme is a bit of an evolution of [a gist] I wrote about organizing WordPress theme code.